Ceiling mounted storage in a garage is a great way to free up floor space and store bulky or little used items.

 Use an electric drill or screwdriver to insert the mounting brackets and be sure the screws connect fully with the joists.

-Adjust Shelf Height and Distribute Load
+Step 3 - Adjust Shelf Height and Distribute Load

 Most ceiling mounted storage in a garage allows you to adjust the depth of the shelf depending on how much clearance you have and what you’re storing on the shelves.
-The adjustment is usually made with the use of a screwdriver or other simple tool.
+The adjustment is usually made with the use of a screwdriver or other simple tools.

 Expect to pay from $65 for white wire ceiling mounted shelving to approximately $179 for super heavy-duty shelves that have extra capacity and can hold weights up to 150 or even 200 lbs.